HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="unminified-css-savings.png",
-  caption="Unminified Css savings",
+  caption="Unminified CSS savings",
-  description="A column chart showing that on the 90th percentile 15 KB of Css could be saved on desktop and 14 KB on mobile if using Css minifying.
-On the 75th percentile 5 KB of Css could be saved on desktop and 4 KB on mobile.
-On the 50th, 25th and 10th percentile we see no KB savings, this is explained by the usage of Css minifying already in place on those websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=898637516&format=interactive", sheets_gid="1896195819", sql_file="unminified_css_bytes.sql"
+  description="A column chart showing that on the 90th percentile 15 KB of CSS could be saved on desktop and 14 KB on mobile if using CSS minifying.
+On the 75th percentile 5 KB of CSS could be saved on desktop and 4 KB on mobile.
+On the 50th, 25th and 10th percentile we see no KB savings, this is explained by the usage of CSS minifying already in place on those websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=898637516&format=interactive", sheets_gid="1896195819", sql_file="unminified_css_bytes.sql"